Trevor Jackson (performer): 2014-present: In My Feelings

 In January 2014, Jackson released "New Thang" followed by a remix to his single "Drop It" featuring rapper B.o.B.
 In May, Jackson was featured on Diggy Simmons' single "My Girl". in the summer of 2015 Jackson released his debut full-length album.
 Jackson released the album's first single, "Good Girl, Bad Girl", on June 3, 2014.
 On July 22, 2014, Jackson posted a lyric video to a track with Kirko Bangz on his official YouTube channel titled "Me Likey" four days before its iTunes release.
 On August 3, 2014, Jackson partnered with fellow Atlantic Records artist Diggy Simmons on the Who Else But Us Tour.
 Jackson premiered the video for "I'll Be Who You Love (This Christmas)" on Rap-Up on December 3.
 Jackson followed with a new single, "Know Your Name", featuring Sage The Gemini on December 15.
 Jackson appeared as a guest on VINE and vocalist LianeV's new single "Keep Playin".

 In early August, Jackson released the tracks on his YouTube channel and SoundCloud for stream with a visual for the song "Simple As This".
 On August 28, 2015, Jackson released the In My Feelings project on iTunes.
 In September he released the music video for his song "Bang Bang", which features Kevin Gates.

 On December 3, 2015, Jackson released a video of "Like I Do" from In My Feelings on Billboard.

 Jackson joined the regular cast of American Crime in its second season, playing the part of Kevin Lacroix.
 At the 2019 Soul Train Music Awards Jackson won the "Soul Train Certified Award".

-Currently Jackson is acting on the new Freeform show "Grown-ish" as Aaron Jackson, a classmate and love interest of Zoey Johnson.
+From 2018 to 2024 he acted on the Freeform show "Grown-ish" as Aaron Jackson, a classmate and love interest of Zoey Johnson.
+Also in 2024, Jackson released an EP titled "Heads Up", followed by a full-length album titled "It’s Complicated".
+Both projects featured OnlyFans content creator and influencer Malaika Terry on the track "All The Way”, on which they addressed their real-life romantic relationship.

+Since 2025 he plays Dr. Wes Bryant on Grey's Anatomy.